Federal and State Aid

 Federal Stafford Loan – $5,500 to $12,500 (depends on grade level)

-Students may qualify to borrow up to $12,500 per year (depends on grade level) at 3.4% or 6.8% fixed interest.
+Students may qualify to borrow up to $12,500 per year (depends on grade level) at a variable interest rate, currently at 4.29%.
 Repayment begins six months after termination of enrollment.

 Federal Perkins Loan (NDSL) – up to $20,000 total

 Eligible students may borrow up to $5,500 per year.
 Repayment begins nine months after termination of enrollment.
 Funds are awarded based on availability, time of application, and financial need.

 Parent PLUS Loan – up to full cost

 Parents of eligible students may borrow up to the full cost of attendance at a variable interest rate, currently at 6.84%.